Learning to Importance Sample in Primary Sample Space: Conclusions and Future Work

+{\textbf{Small illumination features.} \,Small-scale caustics with fine structures and glints, caused by specular or highly glossy light transport, are generally hard to render for many methods.
+Path tracing based on uniform PSS sampling may ``miss'' these small features, since it is inefficient to sample light paths for such features.
+In the supplementary material, we compare our method against baseline path tracing to show that our approach can efficiently sample small illumination features given enough training data.}

+\textbf{Comparison to caching based approaches.} \,In addition to neural network approaches, previous tabulation based methods applied caching structures like histogram~\shortcite{Dahm17}, octree, quadtree~\shortcite{muller2017practical} or local Gaussian-mixture models~\shortcite{vorba2014line} to learn local, directional sampling densities in an \emph{a posterior} manner.
+These structures are embedded in the path space and they conduct low-dimensional warping in local regions.
+In contrast, our method works in a PSS space to learn a sampling distribution, and it treats the underlying rendering algorithm as a black box.
+This makes it more general to be applied to multiple tasks of importance sampling, such as light path sampling, distribution effects' multi-dimensional sampling, and many-light sampling as shown in the previous section.

-\section{Conclusions and Future Work}
+\section{{Conclusions and Future Work}}

-We have introduced a novel approach to learn importance sampling of entire light paths in primary sample space using a suitable neural network architecture.
-We leverage the neural network to perform a non-linear warp in primary sample space, achieving a desired target density that can further reduce the variance of an existing renderer, which is treated as a black box by our method.
-Our experiments show that this approach can effectively reduce variance in practical scenarios without introducing bias.
+We introduced a novel approach to learn importance sampling of entire light paths in primary sample space using a suitable deep neural network architecture.
+We leverage the neural network to perform a non-linear warp in primary sample space, achieving a desired target density that can further reduce the variance of an existing rendering algorithm, which is treated as a black box by our method.
+Our experiments demonstrated that this approach can effectively reduce variance in practical scenarios without introducing bias.
 A main advantage of our approach is that it is agnostic of specific light transport effects in any scene, and the underlying renderer.
-Therefore, it is easy to implement it on top of existing systems.
-In the future we will evaluate our approach using higher dimensional warps for longer light paths, and including additional effects such as depth of field, motion blur, and participating media.
-An other interesting avenue for future research is to extend our maximum likelihood approach to a Bayesian framework with a prior, which could allow more effective scene-dependent training using fewer samples.
+Therefore, it is easy to implement on top of existing systems.
+For future work, reducing the computation costs of our approach is an important and meaningful direction. {Another} interesting avenue for future research is to extend our maximum likelihood approach to a Bayesian framework with a prior, which could allow more effective scene-dependent training using fewer samples.